BitcoinDesign/Guide/guide/payments/receive.md

 -->

 ## Choosing the type of address
 There are currently [three different versions](https://bitcoin.design/guide/glossary/#address) of bitcoin addresses.
-In order of oldest to newest they are; Legacy, Script, and SegWit.
-It is best practice for new applications to support SegWit, the latest, by default.
+From newest to oldest they are; Segwit, Script, and Legacy.
+It is the best practice for applications to support the newest address version, SegWit, as their default.

-The most commonly used addresses are still the “legacy” addresses since Segwit addresses are only a few years old, and some older applications have yet to update.
+Since "legacy" addresses are still in use, and some older applications have yet to upgrade.
+Script addresses can be used to resolve incompatibility issues that can arise when the sender's application does not recognize the SegWit address provided by the receiver.

-Suppose the sender is using a legacy wallet and paying to the receiver's SegWit address.
+To illustrate the problem, suppose the sender is using a legacy wallet and paying to the receiver's SegWit address.
 In this case, the sender's wallet may incorrectly warn them that the address is invalid or not supported.
 This can confuse the sender’s end, leading them to think that the receiver provided an incorrect address.

 The receiver should then have the ability to switch to a Script address that does not have all the benefits of SegWit, like cheaper transactions but will be compatible with the sender's wallet.